bobtfish/AWSnycast/README.md

                 expect: 200 OK        # Response to get back (optional)
         routetables:
             # This is our AZ, so always try to takeover routes always
-            a:
+            our_az:
                 find:
-                    type: by_tag
+                    type: and
                     config:
+                      - type: by_tag
+                        config:
+                            key: az
+                            value: eu-west-1a
+                      - type: by_tag
+                            config:
-                        key: Name
+                                key: type
-                        value: private a
+                                value: private
                 manage_routes:
                   - cidr: 0.0.0.0/0     # NAT box, so manage the default route
                     instance: SELF
                     healthcheck: public
+                    never_delete: true   # Don't delete the default route if google goes down ;)
                   - cidr: 192.168.1.1/32 # Manage an AWSnycast service on this machine
                     instance: SELF
                     healthcheck: localservice